-This kinda reminds me of me, a few years back.
-To think you're in the right place until one day you meet new people.
-"They're not your real friends, they would ditch you once they've got what they want", your old friends would tell you.
+This reminds me of myself, a few years back.
+To think you're in the right place until the day you meet new people.
+"They're not real friends, they're going to ditch you once they receive what they want", your old friends would tell you.
 Your old friends, they're good people.
 Straight A students.
-Does their homework, goes to school, never talk back to their parents, goody two shoes.
-But they're wrong yknow?
-I mean we don't really know anybody until we know them and we don't really know how anyone really is inside as in what they think of you, until the day you're no longer hanging around with them.
+Does their homework, goes to school, never talks back to their parents, goody two shoes.
+But they're wrong.
+I mean we don't really know anyone until we know them and we don't really know how anyone really is inside as in what they think of you, until the day you're no longer hanging around with them.

 Your old friends, they've been talking shit about you since the day you decided to walk out on them.
 They've been looking down on you like you were freely deciding to throw your life away.
-When all you did was have fun.
+When all you did was have fun a different way.